Loading

 Château d'Yquem

 The crème de la crème: The only premier cru classé supérieur from the 1855 classifications, Château d’Yquem holds a distinctive and distinguished place in the world of Sauternes, of dessert wine, and even fine wine in general.
-Its exceptional quality is lauded by wine enthusiasts and professionals alike.

 The estate also produces a dry white called Y d'Yquem from grapes that are free from noble rot.
 In some years, the entire harvest is de-classified (there was no wine produced in 1910, 1915, 1930, 1951, 1952, 1964, 1972, 1974, 1992 and 2012).
 Since 2022, the property has held organic certification (AB/ Eurofeuille).